b-lukaszuk/BS_wJ_eng/contents/touch_typing.md

 end
 ```

-And voila, everything is ready in roughly 100 lines of code.
-You may now open
+And voila, the task was completed in like a hundred lines of code or so.
+You may
-your terminal, type: `julia touch_typing.jl` and test your typing speed.
+now open your terminal, type: `julia touch_typing.jl` and test your typing
+speed.

 If you still haven't had enough then feel free to extend the program so that it
 can also handle a bit longer, multi-line texts.
 Alternatively, you may examine